Link Search Menu Expand Document

 }

-Or with specific columns.
+Or return specific columns:

 using (var connection = new SqlConnection(connectionString))